prince-chrismc/conan-center-index/docs/v2_migration.md

 This document is a practical guide, offering extended information particular to Conan Center Index recipes to get them ready to upgrade to Conan 2.0.

+## Recipe Structure

+Some notes:

+- old test_package is moved to v1
+- keep one .cpp

+See the [test package structure](adding_packages/test_packages.md) for more details.

 ## New cpp_info set_property model